Qiskit/RFCs/0022-circuit-block.md

     q_1: ─┤ X ├─░─
           └───┘ ░
     ```
     The noise-learning algorithm is now prompted to learn the noise of two blocks instead of one.
-This is both confusing for the user who, ignoring the subtleties hereby discussed, believes that this circuit contains only one block, and highly inefficient, as it automatically doubles the time of noise learning—the most expensive step when running an estimation job !!
+This can be confusing for the user who, ignoring the subtleties hereby discussed, believes that this circuit contains only one block.
+Moreover, it is highly inefficient, as it automatically doubles the time of noise learning—the most expensive step when running an estimation job !!
 2. Ignoring the barriers is inherently a bad choice, as it messes with any alignment that the user may want to keep.
 3. Switching to a new block when a barrier is encountered results in deeper circuits, since the twirling gates of neighbouring blocks become separated by a barrier and can no longer be combined.